kholysa/CopterMove/README.md

     a) Run this command `pip install matplotlib path-planning-kholysa` to install the required packages for path planning.

 ### Windows
+  0) Download (or git clone) the repository.
+Extract the files to a location in your computer

- 1) Create a python virtual environment somewhere in your documents.
+ 1) Create a python virtual environment in the directory with the repository's files.
 Run the Instructions below *_OR_* follow this guide https://docs.python.org/3/tutorial/venv.html

-    a) Run this command `pip install virtualenv` to install the virtualenv tool.

-    b) Run this command `virtualenv myenv` to create a virtual environment.
+    a) Run this command `python -m venv myenv` to create a virtual environment.

-    c) Run this command `myenv\Scripts\activate` to source the virtual environment's python installation.
+    b) Run this command `myenv\Scripts\activate` to source the virtual environment's python installation.
 Your terminal should now show your `myenv` before each line.

  2) Install the requried pip packages.
 Run the Instructions below *_OR_* follow this guide https://pyparrot.readthedocs.io/en/latest/installation.html

-    a) Run this command `which pip`.
-Make sure the output points to a file that is in your venv.

-    b) Run this command `pip install untangle zeroconf pyparrot` to install the required packages.
+    a) Run this command `pip install --user untangle zeroconf pyparrot` to install the required packages.

  3) Install the path-planning (kholysa) package along with matplotlib

-    a) Run this command `pip install matplotlib path-planning-kholysa` to install the required packages for path planning.
+    a) Run this command `pip install --user matplotlib path-planning-kholysa` to install the required packages for path planning.

 ## Running
 Run the `EntryPoint.py` script with your python interpreter.
-Make sure you use a python interpreter with the installed libraries (`source bin/activate` if you are using virtual environements).
+Make sure you use a python interpreter with the installed libraries (`source bin/activate` for Linux, `myenv\Scripts\activate` for windows).
 Make sure you connect to a drone (simulated or real).
 Make sure you have enough physical space for real drones.

 ### Paramters
 All units are in SI Standard Units (meters, seconds...)